 Biography at a Glance

-Jack Strauss is the Miller Chair of Applied Economics at the Daniels School of Business, University of Denver.
-Dr. Strauss has a B.A. of Economics from Johns Hopkins University and a Ph.D. from Duke University.
+Jack Strauss is the Miller Chair of Applied Economics at the Daniels School of Business.
+Strauss has a BA in Economics from Johns Hopkins University and a PhD from Duke University.
 He has been a Fulbright Scholar of Economics in Kiev Ukraine, and consulted for the Central Banks of Ukraine, Azerbaijan, Egypt, Nepal and Indonesia.
 His recent consulting project for instance for Bank Indonesia was in Bali and on “Forecasting Inflation & other Macroeconomic Variables in Indonesia: Handling Structural Change and Instability with Combination Forecast Methods.”

 His specialty is forecasting and applied economic analysis, and he was Director of the Simon Center for Regional Forecasting at Saint Louis University for more than a decade, before arriving at DU in 2013.
 He has published in the top journals of forecasting, finance and international economics, and has highly cited papers in forecasting stock returns, housing prices and job growth.
 Dr. Strauss has the most read paper in the Review of Finance (a top 3 Finance Journal) on Stock returns, and has also published in the Journal of Finance, Journal of Portfolio Management, Journal of Forecasting, International Journal of Forecasting, Journal of Applied Econometrics, Econometric Reviews, Journal of Macroeconomics as well as a more than a dozen other academic journals.